 But we do this to ourselves.
 We forget, we block, we put up walls.
 We work so very hard at it, and it costs a lot of energy to keep this shield in place.
 We also spend a lot of time simply not paying attention.
 How much of this present life has already been forgotten or has not even found a place in the memory banks because we weren’t present at that moment anyway?

 Think in terms of the opposite of mindfulness.
-If you are not mindful of the events and environment of this present moment, how are you to recall it at a later date, especially if that later date is a few hundred years in the future?
+If you are not mindful of the events and environment of this present moment, how can you recall it at a later date, especially if that later date is a few hundred years in the future?

-• We are separated from the whole of our Being, alone, floating, untethered.
-It is like being one facet on a diamond, and not participating in the brilliance of the whole stone.
+- We are separated from the whole of our Being, alone, floating, untethered.
+It is like being one facet of a diamond and not participating in the brilliance of the whole stone.

-• We forget that our enemy in this lifetime was once our best friend or beloved child.
-We don’t understand the undercurrent of animosity with a loved one, because we are unaware of the lifetimes when they betrayed, killed, or abandoned us….or worse, we did harm to them.
+- We forget that our enemy in this lifetime was once our best friend or beloved child.
+We don’t understand the undercurrent of animosity with a loved one because we are unaware of the lifetimes when they betrayed, killed, or abandoned us….or worse, we harmed them.

 Step 1

 What steps can you take to prepare yourself for deep transformation and soul growth?
-Do you feel disconnected, fragmented, untethered?
-Have you forgotten your Self?
+Do you feel disconnected, fragmented, and untethered?
+Have you forgotten yourself?
 Do you long for self-realization and a strong connection to your greater soul?

 Exercise:

-• How much do you know about yourself, your past lives, your soul purpose?
+- How much do you know about yourself, your past lives, and your soul’s purpose?

-• What reasons or emotions do you know of or can imagine, that contribute to the walls that prevent you from fully remembering the details of your past lives?
-(Fear, playing small, hiding, don’t want to feel pain or negativity, others will judge you, don’t want to look at harm you have caused, could misuse your power, too much may be required of you, you would have greater responsibility….)
+- What reasons or emotions do you know of or can imagine that contribute to the walls that prevent you from fully remembering the details of your past lives?
+(Fear, playing small, hiding, not wanting to feel pain or negativity, others judging you, not wanting to look at harm you have caused, could misuse your power, too much may be required of you, you would have greater responsibility….)

 Playing Hide and Seek with Yourself